-You must submit all of the required documents listed on the Special One Time Permit application.
+All required documents listed on the Special One Time Permit application must be submitted with the application for signature.
 CMPD is responsible for signing this application stating that we have been notified of your event.
 This form may take up to 7 business days to process.
-Please be sure the factor that time in when submitting your paperwork, as the ABC Commission requires the completed application be submitted at least 14 days prior to your event.
+Please be sure to factor this time in when submitting your paperwork, as the ABC Commission requires the completed application be submitted at least 14 days prior to your event.

 Temporary Extension Permit:

 CMPD must receive the Temporary Extension permit to sign and a diagram showing the extension of premises.

 All paperwork is to be dropped off at CMPD Headquarters at 601 E. Trade Street at the rotunda.
 Local Government Opinion Forms and Permits are assigned to Officers based on geographical location.